andrewt110216/inbox-wizard/README.md

-# Inbox Wizard: A Macro & Custom Excel Tables to Automate Inbox Management
+# Inbox Wizard: A Macro to Automate Outlook Inbox Management

 ## Purpose